kevinslin/seed-xkcd/vault/xkcd.e-to-the-pi-minus-pi.md

   license: Creative Commons 2.5
 ---
 ![Also, I hear the 4th root of (9^2 + 19^2/22) is pi.](https://imgs.xkcd.com/comics/e_to_the_pi_minus_pi.png)
+> "e to the pi Minus pi", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 Person: Hey, check it out: e^pi-pi is 19.999099979.
 That's weird.